hyper-views/framework/README.md

 # @erickmerchant/framework

 This scoped package is my personal framework.
 I wrote it to understand how modern javascript frameworks do things.
-It's greatly inspired by React and Redux, etc, obviously.
-Also hyperx, which demonstrated that you can use tagged template strings instead of JSX, was a huge inspiration.

-I also wrote it because I don't really like any of the options out there.
-I wouldn't necessarily use it for anything serious, but intend to use it for any personal stuff I do.

-It is meant to be used with browserify.
+It's meant to be used with browserify.

 ## An Example